zhullyb/monyhar/monyhar/android_webview/docs/web-platform-compatibility.md

 # Web platform compatibility in Android WebView

 The Android WebView sometimes needs special consideration and care when making changes to web platform APIs and behaviours.
-Chromium developers who make these changes (especially deliberate interventions) may want to consult this documentation and/or reach out to the WebView team if they're unsure how a change might affect WebView.
+Monyhar developers who make these changes (especially deliberate interventions) may want to consult this documentation and/or reach out to the WebView team if they're unsure how a change might affect WebView.